ppossemiers/pygcs/README.md

 The video stream is read from a tcp connection with the ARDrone and captured in OpenCV.
 This allows for a number of image processing algorithms and can be used to track colored objects or QR codes.
 The ultimate goal is to implement a VSLAM solution.

+There is also support for autonomous flight.
+The Arduino can send commands to the ARDrone through sockets.
+For this to work, arduinoProxy.c must be compiled, uploaded and started on the ARDrone.